LennartHennigs/SimpleFSM/README.md

 * This library offers two types of Transitions, regular and timed ones
 * All transitions must have a from and and a to state
 * Transitions can have a callback function for when the transition is executed, a name, and a [guard condition](#guard-conditions)
-* See [Transitions.h](https://github.com/LennartHennigs/SimpleFSM/blob/master/src/Transitions.h) for the class definition of both transitiond.
-(Note: Both classes are based of an abstract class which is not to be used in your code.)
 * You can add both types to a state machine, see [MixedTransitions.ino](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/MixedTransitions/MixedTransitions.ino) for an example
+* See [Transitions.h](https://github.com/LennartHennigs/SimpleFSM/blob/master/src/Transitions.h) for the class definitions of `Transition` and `TimedTransition`.
+* Note: Both classes are based of an abstract class which is not to be used in your code.

 ### Regular Transitions
 * Regular transitions need to be manually triggered, e.g. through a button press: